predibase/llm_distillation_playbook/README.md

 <p align="center" ><i>Loss curves for fine-tuned LLMs will all look like this, yet the qualitative differences between these checkpoints can be substantial.</i></p>

-Try to maintain an objective view of your model's capabilities.
-Don't be swayed by high-level performance metrics alone.
-Taking the time to delve into the specifics of where and how your model makes mistakes is not just a step in the evaluation process; it's a critical component of the model development journey.

-### 12. Monitor your models in production and A/B test them with real users.
+### Monitor your models in production and A/B test them with real users.

 ***Summary:** While test sets provide a controlled environment for evaluation, the true test of your model’s effectiveness is how it performs with actual users and real-time inputs.
 Deploy your model and observe its performance in a real-world setting!*

 Deploy and monitor your models in production… actually.
 Whether you are a resesarcher, an engineer, or somewhere in between, there's a lot to learn from going through the due dilligence of productionizing your model for real.

-### Options for Model Deployment
+#### Options for model deployment

 - **Live Experiment and Gradual Rollout:** Begin by directing a small percentage of traffic (e.g., 1%, then 10%) to the student model.
 Closely monitor changes in key application metrics like latency and user interactions before scaling up.
 - **Dark Launch:** Continue using the teacher model in production but route a portion of traffic to the student model in the background.
 Compare instances where the student model’s predictions differ from the teacher’s to evaluate its readiness.
 - **Hybrid Launch:** If the teacher model outperforms the student model, consider a hybrid deployment.
 The student model can handle simpler, less resource-intensive queries, while the teacher model addresses more complex requests.
 This approach balances efficiency with quality.

-### Infrastructure safeguards
+#### Infrastructure safeguards

 - **Monitor Inputs:** Fine-tuned models, being more specialized, can be sensitive to feature drift.
 - **Monitor Outputs:** Establish failsafe mechanisms to scrutinize generated outputs.
 LLMs in production are often accompanied by rules-based or model-based systems to identify issues and trigger fallbacks.
 Be aware that using another LLM for output monitoring can add latency.
 - **Maintain Logs:** Continue logging the inputs and outputs of your production teacher and student models.
 These logs are invaluable for future model refinements or re-distillations.

+## Contributing

+We'd love to hear your feedback!

+- If you like the playbook, please [leave a star](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars#starring-a-repository)!
+You can also reach us by pinging the [Ludwig slack](https://ludwig-ai.slack.com/join/shared_invite/zt-mrxo87w6-DlX5~73T2B4v_g6jj0pJcQ) or the [LoRAX Discord](https://discord.gg/CBgdrGnZjy), or finding us on LinkedIn.
+Testimonials help us justify creating more resources like this.

+- If anything seems incorrect, please file an issue to start a discussion.
+For questions or other messages where an issue isn't appropriate, please open a new discussion topic on GitHub.
+- This is a living document.
+We anticipate making periodic improvements, both small and large.
+If you’d like to be notified, please watch our repository (see [instructions](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository)).
-### Are there other best practices missing from this list?
+- Are there other best practices missing from this list?
 Feel free to create a PR!
 We promise to review your suggestions with expediency.